 Highland Cattle: Farm Animals for Production or Pets for Small Farms?

 Mini Highland cows are often bought as pets for smaller farms.
-Their rugged good looks and cute offsprings make them a favourite for those seeking unusual and attractive pets.
-It must be pointed out that they have a very determined character and can be somewhat stubborn.
+Their good looks and cute offspring make them a favourite for those seeking unusual and attractive pets.
+It must be pointed out that they are very determined and somewhat stubborn.
 While not typically aggressive, their strength and large horns can be intimidating and potentially dangerous if mishandled.

 Beware of Genetic Disorders in Miniature Cattle Breeds